FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

             binning        CCDSUM

-The PypeIt metadata key ``cenwave`` is the computed central wavelength of the spectrum in Angstroms, derived from the grating and tilt angle, and then rounded to the nearest 5Å.
+The PypeIt metadata key ``cenwave`` is the computed central wavelength of the spectrum in Angstroms, derived from the grating and tilt angle,  rounded to the nearest 5Å.

 #. **Run** ``pypeit_setup``

    The first run will produce the setup files that should be inspected to ensure the code has properly divvied up the FITS files into the proper configuration(s).
 For most DeVeny programs (a single grating tilt and rear filter used with the installed grating), should find a single instrument configuration.
-Run the script thuswise:
+Run the script:

    ::